 THC and Drug Testing

 Many people concerned about how long THC stays in their system are curious because they’re going to be subject to a drug test, perhaps at random at their place of employment, by a potential new employer, or as part of their athletic competition requirements.
-Even in states where recreational or medical marijuana are legal, employers can and do restrict employees from using cannabis.
+Even in states where recreational or medical marijuana is legal, employers can and do restrict employees from using cannabis.

 There are many different kinds of drug tests available, with each varying in levels of sensitivity and time periods to detect cannabis.
 An employer or athletic organization may use urine, hair, blood, saliva, breath, sweat, and even fingernails to investigate whether a person has recently consumed marijuana.

 Urine analysis is by far the most common type of drug test used.
 The test can be conducted at your workplace using a test strip, or a sample may be sent away to a third-party laboratory for analysis.
 A urine test for marijuana does not look for THC.
 Rather, it’s able to detect the non-psychoactive metabolite 11-nor-delta9-caboxy-THC (THC-COOH).